 Completed forms are shown in green, overdue forms in red.
-Forms that will never be completed because the subject withdrew or did not attend a visit are shown in grey.
-Blue cells indicate that the form is not applicable to that subject - for instance because a form is only collected on subjects with a baseline abnormality.
+Forms that will never be completed because the subject withdrew are shown in dark grey.
+Empty forms in visits marked as missing are mid grey.
+Blue cells indicate that the form is not applicable to that subject - such as a pregnancy form to a male subject.
 Clicking on a cell displays the name of the associated form.
 The table may be filtered by entering terms in the search box.